 The Washington State Department of Health requires Everett to operate corrosion control treatment at or above a minimum daily average pH of 7.4.
 Everett measures pH six times per day (once every four hours).
 The average daily pH cannot be below 7.4 for more than nine days every six months.
-In 2022, the average daily pH was never below 7.4.
+In 2023, the average daily pH was below 7.4 for one day from the east clearwell discharge point.